MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 ## Copilot Credits management

 Copilot Credits can be purchased as prepaid packs, and are also available as pay-as-you-go.
 Prepaid pack Copilot Credits can be assigned to environments.
-Each environment has a toggle to indicate whether it can consume unassigned Copilot Credits or not, called 'Draw from the available capacity in my tenant'
+Each environment has a toggle to indicate whether it can consume unassigned Copilot Credits or not, called 'Draw from the available capacity in my tenant'.

 ### Copilot Credit rate card